 The Phuket Street Market brings the Indy Market concept to a whole new level in Thalang road.
-This beautiful old street is very proud to be the first road on the entire island free of any of those ugly electric cables usually hanging like a giant inextricable mess.
+This beautiful old street is very proud to be the first road on the entire island free of any ugly electric cables usually hanging like a giant inextricable mess.

 What to Eat at the Market?

 The market is a chance for you to try one of the Phuket specialities.
 There are so many; it may be a little overwhelming, so following your instinct if you are not sure.
-You’ll find a good mix of sweets and snacks and everyone seems to find something to nibble as they walk.
+You’ll find an excellent mix of sweets and snacks and everyone seems to find something to nibble as they walk.
 Locals also buy some food to take home, which is something people do a lot here.
 The weirdest thing was a horseshoe crab salad, something for the brave.
-It’s good but can have a seriously fishy taste.)
+It’s good but can have a fishy taste.)

 What to Buy?

 The amount of goods on sale is staggering, and most of the shops along the street continue their daily trade on Sunday, enjoying a regain of popularity in this street, usually dead quiet on weekends.
 You will find tons of tee shirts, mostly saying something about Phuket, stuffed animals and printed fabrics, accessories and even ceramic dishes.
 Indigo casual wear and pastel colours are trending at the moment.

 Enjoy some of the street performances, music or dancing but don’t forget to give a little something to keep the place alive.
 We saw that many people enjoy some of the fun or even take photos and walk away, so be generous: what is small money for you but might mean a lot to the young artists 🙂

 The Phuket Street Market is open every Sunday from 4 pm to 10 pm on Thalang Road, right in the middle of town.
 The best time to visit is around sunset time when the sky gets a nice colour, and the street is not yet packed with visitors!

 Phuket Walking Street Market Info